Nicola-Carroll/bank_tech_test/README.md

 irb
 ```

-Load the file `app.rb` in the project root directory.
-An Account instance `ACCOUNT` will be available to use from within IRB.
+Load the file `./lib/account`.
+The command `Account.new` has three optional arguments: `transaction_class:`, `transaction_log_class:`, and `statement_formatter_class:`.
+The defaults for these attributes are set as the corresponding classes defined within this directory.

 ```
-3.0.2 :001 > require './app.rb'
+3.0.2 :001 > require './lib/account'
  => true
-3.0.2 :002 > ACCOUNT
+3.0.2 :002 > account = Account.new
  =>
 #<Account:0x00007f8c859f7270
  @statement_formatter=#<StatementFormatter:0x00007f8c859f6a50>,